sunny-1651/System-Integration/README.md

 #### Traffic Light Detection

-We updated [tl_detector.py](https://github.com/khatiba/CarND-System-Integration/blob/master/ros/src/tl_detector/tl_detector.py) and added [cv_method.py](https://github.com/khatiba/CarND-System-Integration/blob/master/ros/src/tl_detector/light_classification/cv_method.py)
+We updated tl_detector.py and added cv_method.py

-**Resubmission notes: **
- [cv_method.py](https://github.com/khatiba/CarND-System-Integration/blob/master/ros/src/tl_detector/light_classification/cv_method.py) did not work for Carla driving.
+cv_method.py did not work for Carla driving.
 Reason being the filtering if too dependent on the lighting condition and would change a lot due to weather.
 We have not switched back to our original NN method.
-This will be described in later section and code in [carla.py](https://github.com/khatiba/CarND-System-Integration/blob/master/ros/src/tl_detector/light_classification/carla.py)
+This will be described in later section and code in carla.py

 ###### tl_detector.py
 This is the main class of Traffic light detection node.